nazo6/rktk/README.md

 ## Development

-See `cargo rktk --help` and `.vscode/tasks.json` to build firmware and start development.

-### Dependencies
+## Dependencies

-You need to install some tools to generate firmware.

-- `arm-none-eabi-objcopy`: Required to generate uf2 file.
+`arm-none-eabi-objcopy` is required to generate uf2 file.

 ### MSRV